tripleo1/awesome/README.md

 - [rochus-keller/ActiveOberon](https://github.com/rochus-keller/ActiveOberon) - Parser and code browser for the ActiveOberon language (original version from 2004)
 - [rochus-keller/Are-we-fast-yet](https://github.com/rochus-keller/Are-we-fast-yet) - Implementations of the Are-we-fast-yet benchmark suite in Oberon+ and C++
 - [rochus-keller/OberonSystem](https://github.com/rochus-keller/OberonSystem) - Modified version of the original from http://www.projectoberon.com/ for use with the Oberon IDE
+- [shammill/Contract-Bridge-Card-Game](https://github.com/shammill/Contract-Bridge-Card-Game) - This was a third year University project I completed in 2014.
+Written in C++ it sets up a deck of cards, shuffles and then deals the cards to the players.
+It then decides on who will make the opening bid for each hand.
 - [snej/smol_world](https://github.com/snej/smol_world) - Compact garbage-collected heap and JSON-like object model
 - [stephank/dumpnar](https://github.com/stephank/dumpnar) - Minimal tool to produce a Nix NAR archive.
 - [timjrd/nixrewrite](https://github.com/timjrd/nixrewrite) - Prototype implementation of Nix store path rewriting